 After a Spinal Cord Injury, there are specific risks for your skin that can dramatically affect health and mobility, but are preventable with the right knowledge and equipment.
 In this section, you will learn how a spinal cord injury (SCI) changes your skin, how to protect and care for your skin post-injury, and ways to prevent the most common risks and concerns.
-You’ll learn how to prevent pressure injuries, and how to troubleshoot if problems do arise, and where to get help when you need it.
+You’ll learn how to prevent pressure injuries, how to troubleshoot if problems do arise, and where to get help when you need it.

 - What does skin do?